ief015/open-konstruktor/src/serialization/saveformat.md

 # KOHCTPYKTOP design save data findings

 All values formatted as `code` are hexidecimal.
+Data is little-endian.

 # Format